Dr. Charles “Chuck” Johnson Named 22nd President of Vincennes University

 Stachura emphasized the Board’s motivation for appointing Johnson.
 “By selecting Dr. Johnson as VU’s new leader, the Board of Trustees has chosen an individual who will continue the strategic mission established by Vincennes University and supported by Indiana leaders.”

-A native of Washington, Indiana, Johnson came to VU from Purdue University, West Lafayette, where he served for over 14 years overseeing internationally ranked master’s and executive education programs for the Krannert School of Management.
+A native of Washington, Indiana, Johnson came to VU in 2012 from Purdue University, West Lafayette, where he served more than 14 years overseeing internationally ranked MBA, Master’s, and executive education programs for the Krannert School of Management.
 While at Purdue he also served as a consultant to a start-up institution of higher education in Kuwait, the American University of the Middle East.
 He later served as a member of its Board of Advisors.

-Prior to joining Purdue, he worked in training and development and human resources for National City Bank in Toledo, Ohio, and in a variety of student and academic affairs and instructional positions for over 11 years at Bowling Green State University in Ohio.
+Prior to joining Purdue, Johnson worked in training and development and human resources for National City Bank in Toledo, Ohio (now PNC), and in a variety of student and academic affairs and instructional positions over 11 years at Bowling Green State University in Ohio.

 Johnson graduated from Washington Catholic High School prior to earning his B.S. in economics from Indiana State University.
-He holds an MBA from Bowling Green State University and has completed all requirements to receive his Ph.D. in higher education administration at Purdue University, West Lafayette, in August, 2015.
+He holds an MBA from Bowling Green State University and a Ph.D. in Higher Education Administration from Purdue University, West Lafayette.

-Johnson’s wife, Sarah Guerrettaz, is a Vincennes native, Rivet High School graduate, and VU alumna.
+Johnson’s wife, Sarah Guerrettaz, a career educator for more than 25 years, has taught English at the high school, undergraduate, and graduate levels.
+She is a Vincennes native and VU alumna.
 They are the parents of two daughters.